Dark Matter from Holography: Holographic Dark Matter

-Now consider the possibility that Eq. (\ref{rhohde}) gives not the dark energy density, but the dark matter density, which we will call holographic dark matter (HDM).
-The physical picture of HDM is that the dark matter density should not be thought of as an independent, adjustable component, but rather something determined through a horizon-based relation akin to the holographic inequality.
-Later we will determine whether both the dark energy and dark matter can be incorporated into a unified holographic picture.
+Now consider the possibility that Eq. (\ref{rhohde}) gives not the dark energy density, but the dark matter density, which we will call holographic dark matter (HolDM).
+The physical picture of HolDM is that the dark matter density should not be thought of as an independent, adjustable component, but rather something determined through a horizon-based relation akin to the holographic inequality.

-Our starting point will be Eq. (\ref{rhohde}), rewritten to describe the HDM:
+Our starting point will be Eq. (\ref{rhohde}), rewritten to describe the HolDM:

 The simplest (and first proposed) choice for $L$ is the inverse Hubble distance,

 where $H = \dot a /a$, and $a$ is the scale factor.
 However, this cutoff will not be suitable for our purposes.
 Instead, we will make use of the Granda-Oliveros cutoff, given by \cite{Granda:2008dk}